 Bestsellers, action and spy-novels, murder mysteries, fantasy and science fiction --- those are our most popular genres.
 However, we also have many requests for business and investing books, classics, history (especially military history), and current event-oriented non-fiction.

 Troops are told that our boxes include a variety of good quality fiction.
 However, they are given the opportunity to indicate the genres they would like to receive.
 Our address list indicates troop preferences so you can tailor your shipments.
 However, we do encourage that you send a good variety of books in your box.
 The books are always shared among many!

-Address lists have an expiration date because we want to distribute the most up-to-date information to our volunteers.
-Troops move around a lot, their addresses change, some do come home, and some troops get more books than others.
 To make sure that the troops with the greatest needs get books and our volunteers don't send books to someone who is heading home (thereby wasting precious postage money), we constantly update our database.
 The lists expire in a two-week window so that volunteers will receive the most up-to-date information from us when they're ready to mail.

 If your box didn't bounce back, there's a 99% chance it reached its intended recipient.
 Our troops are pretty busy people.
-Unfortunately they cannot send a thank you note to each shipper.
+Unfortunately, they cannot send a thank you note to each shipper.
 When we receive a note that is directly addressed to one of our volunteers, we forward it along to the email address provided in our volunteer records.
 Very often we receive general "thank you to Operation Paperback" notes.
 All of these thank you notes (along with copies of the personal acknowledgements) are posted our web site.